 If a child is vaccinated and contracts whooping cough, they may not cough with the “whoop” that is characteristic of the virus.

-It might be a very mild cough with no fever and may behave like a mild common cold.
+It might be a very mild cough with no fever, similar to what you might have with a common cold.

-5. Why whooping cough is on the rise: Our Dr. said that it’s a combination of 3 things.
+Our pediatrician said that it’s a combination of 3 things.
 First, the vaccine itself is not 100% effective.
 I’ve read online that different studies show it’s anywhere from 80-95% effective.
 Secondly, it’s because some parents did not vaccinate by choice, likely due to a speculated link between vaccines and autism.
-Lastly, as I’ve already mentioned before, it can be difficult to identify whooping cough in a vaccinated child.
+Lastly, as I’ve already mentioned, it can be difficult to identify whooping cough in a vaccinated child.

 If this happens to you, what would you do?

-(Obviously, I’m not a doctor so please consult yours!)
+(Obviously, I’m not a doctor so please consult yours before taking action!)